ddl-dave-heinicke/Domino-Code-Assistant-Workshop/.ipynb_checkpoints/README-checkpoint.md

 Select the IDE of your choice, and click Launch.
 The images in this tutorial use JupyterLab, so you may want to select JupyterLab to make it easier to  follow along.

-Once your IDE is started up, craete a new Notebook and rename it "DCA_Tutorial"
+Once your IDE is started up, craete a new Notebook and rename it "DCA_Tutorial.ipynb"

 <p align="center">
 <img src = readme_images/new_workspace.png width="800">